OpenDriveLab/TopoNet/README.md

-# TopoNet: A New Baseline for Road Topology Reasoning
+# TopoNet: A New Baseline for Scene Topology Reasoning

 This reporsitory will contain the source code of **TopoNet** from the paper, [Topology Reasoning for Driving Scenes](https://arxiv.org/abs/2304.05277).